M-Kalinowski2001/NAI/LAB3/README.md

-This is a recommendation engine for movies, which allows to display 5 recommended and 5 to avoid based on specified user
+This is a recommendation engine for movies, which allows to display 5 recommended and 5 to avoid ones, based on specified user preferences.
 Authors: Aleksander Misztal s22019, Michał Kalinowski s22464

 To run the program, you should start the Integrated Development Environment (IDE), make sure to have all the listed imports and run the main file: